 In order to sell our products that are under development, we must receive regulatory approvals for our products.
-The FDA and comparable agencies in foreign countries extensively and rigorously regulate the testing, manufacture, distribution, advertising and marketing of drug products.
+The FDA and comparable agencies in foreign countries extensively and rigorously regulate the testing, manufacture, distribution, advertising, pricing and marketing of drug products.
 The FDA and comparable agencies in other countries require an extensive regulatory approval process before we can market our product.
 This process includes preclinical studies and clinical trials of each pharmaceutical compound to establish its safety and effectiveness and confirmation by the FDA that the manufacturer maintains good laboratory, clinical and manufacturing practices during testing and manufacturing.
 The process is lengthy, expensive and uncertain.
+It is also possible that we may not reach agreement with the FDA on the design of clinical studies necessary for approval.
+In addition, conditions imposed by the FDA on our clinical trials could significantly increase the time required for completion of clinical trials and the costs of conducting clinical trials.
 Clinical trials generally take two to five years or more to complete.